West Space Commission

 The West Space Commission is an investment in artists, supporting the development, presentation, and communication of ambitious new work in our gallery in Yálla-birr-ang (Collingwood).

 The program is a supportive space for experimentation and building sector connections.
-Through writing and discursive programs, each commission is shared across the continent and beyond with our ever-growing audiences as well as sector peers and professionals.
+Through writing and discursive programs, each commission is shared across the continent and beyond with audiences, peers and professionals.

-Applications to the 2028 West Space Commission will open later this year.
+Applications to the 2028 West Space Commission open later this year.
 Read on about applying.

 2027 West Space Commissions